Advancing the Next Generation of Community Leaders

 - Steering a successful nonprofit for maximum impact

-- Creating change through social innovation, advocacy, and philanthropy
+- Creating change through advocacy, community engagement, and philanthropy

-- Putting emotional intelligence and personal leadership styles into effective action
+- Leveraging personal leadership styles into effective action

-- Understanding governance and social action through a Jewish lens with scholars from the Shalom Hartman Institute
+- Understanding community and identity needs through a Jewish lens

-Over the course of the nine months, fellows will also have access to mentorship and guidance from influential community leaders, opportunities to meet face to face with legislators, and invitations to participate in other JFCS events.
+Fellows have access to influential community leaders, opportunities to meet with legislators, and first-hand exposure to JFCS fundraising, advocacy, and events.